tavmem/ks/README.md

 The key script is ps.k ...  which you will need to modify so it has your directory structure.

-Suppose that you want to examine the details of how a particular command is processed.
+Suppose that you want to examine the details of how a particular command is processed by kona.

 Take, for example, a recent issue, #561:
 ```